Zimbabwe doctors, teachers strike over unpaid wages as economy deteriorates

 President Robert Mugabe has used the police to keep a lid on the protests, but Amnesty International said their response on Monday amounted to a violation of Zimbabweans' human rights.

-Police deployed again on Tuesday in two of the townships that saw violence on Monday, but the situation was calmer.
-Police spokeswoman Charity Charamba said law enforcement agents were on high alert and had arrested 95 people over Monday's violence.
+Police deployed again on Tuesday in two of the townships that saw violence on Monday but the situation was calmer.

 At Zimbabwe's two largest state hospitals, Parirenyatwa and Harare Central, non-critical patients were told to come back next week because junior doctors and nurses were on strike, leaving only senior staff to work, Reuters witnesses said.